Why is WSDOT adding new ramp meters?

 Ramp Meter Facts

-- Ramp meters reduce accidents system-wide by at least 30%.
+- Ramp meters reduce collisions system-wide by at least 30%.

 - On I-405 in Renton, ramp meters provided a travel times savings of 3 to 16 minutes.